ayaka14732/TransCan/README.md

             bias (768,)
 ```

-## 4. Training
+## 5. Training

+Should prepend EOS before every sentence in `dst`.

-## 5. Evaluation
+## 6. Evaluation

+## 7. Generation

+Typical generation process of the BART model involves the input sequences and their masks.
+The model generates the output autoregressively.

+While greedy decoding is the simplest generation algorithm for autoregressive language models, other algorithms like beam search and sampling can improve the quality of the generated sentences and therefore improve performance.
+In this project, we refrain from implementing these generation algorithms and leave the work to the Hugging Face Transformers library.

+However, generation functions in the Hugging Face Transformers library are coupled with the implementation of their original models, which makes them inaccessible for customized models.
+To tackle this problem, we convert our model to a regular Hugging Face Transformer model.

+## 8. Inconsistency Analysis

+We analyse the inconsistency between the description of the BART model in the literature and the actual BART implementation.

+In section 2.1 of the BART paper, the authors stated that BART uses the standard Transformer architecture except for the activation function and initialization.
+We examine other notable differences between BART and the standard Transformer.

+### 8.1.
+BART has learnable parameters for Layer Norm

+Layer Norm is calculated by this formula:

+$$
+y = \frac{x-\textbf{E}[x]}{\sqrt{\mathrm{Var}[x]+\epsilon}} * \gamma + \beta
+$$

+In which $\gamma$ and $\beta$ are learnable parameters.

+In section 7 of the Transformer paper, it is said that the Transformer architecture is implemented in the [tensorflow/tensor2tensor](https://github.com/tensorflow/tensor2tensor) library.
+In the library, [`LayerNormalization`](https://github.com/tensorflow/tensor2tensor/blob/c81d770/tensor2tensor/models/research/residual_shuffle_exchange.py#L40-L41) does not contain learnable parameters.

+### 8.2.
+BART has extra bias parameters for _Q_, _K_ and _V_

+Similar to Layer Norm, BART also has has extra bias parameters for $Q$, $K$ and $V$.
+It seems that the authors of the BART paper are unaware of this, since they refer $Q$, $K$ and $V$ as 'projection matrix' instead of 'linear layers' in the Section 3.4 of the BART paper.

+### 8.3.
+Positional encoding is learned rather than fixed

+In Section 3.5 of the Transformer paper, it is said that the positional encoding is fixed and is calculated by sine and cosine functions:

+$$
+PE_{(pos,2i)} = sin(pos/10000^{2i/d_\mathrm{model}})
+$$

+$$
+PE_{(pos,2i+1)} = cos(pos/10000^{2i/d_\mathrm{model}})
+$$

+In BART, however, positional embedding is a learned parameter.
+The authors of BART seems to be aware of this, since they wrote in Section 3.4 of BART that they were updating the BART positional embeddings in the first training stage of machine translation.

+### 8.4.
+Positional encoding has an offset of 2

+In BART, the positional encoding has an offset of 2, which means that the 0-th token uses the second positional encoding, the first token uses the third positional encoding, an so on.
+The first two positions of the positional encoding is never used.

+### 8.5.
+BART uses tied word embeddings

+BART uses tied word embeddings on top of the output of the final layer of the decoder.
+In regular Transformer architecture, the layer is a linear layer used for classification.
+In BART, however, it is the transpose of the word embedding.

+### 8.6.
+BART has extra dropout after activation

+BART has extra dropout after activation, while Transformer do not have this.

-## 6. Implementation Notes
+## 9. Notes on Implementation

-This section records the problems I encountered during my implementation of the BART model and the final solutions.
+This section records the problems we encountered during my implementation of the BART model and the final solutions.

-### 6.1.
-The bart-large model itself does not work properly
+### 9.1. bart-large has intrinsic problems

 This issue is reported in [huggingface/transformers#15559](https://github.com/huggingface/transformers/issues/15559).
-As a consequence, I only focus on implementing bart-base in this project, and not bart-large.
+As a consequence, we only focus on implementing bart-base in this project, and not bart-large.

-### 6.2. `np.std` and `torch.std` are different
+### 9.2. `np.std` and `torch.std` are different

 ```python
 import torch